jasongoff/cloudresumechallenge/api.md

 ```

 ## Step 9 - Setting up the API using API Gateway
-Now that I had a working Lambda function that could return
+Now that I had a working Lambda function that could return values from the DynamoDB table, it was time to set up the API Gateway.

 ## Step 13 - Source Control